 Targeting canonical and non-canonical NF-κB deubiquitinating mediators for individualized therapy to improve the outcome in alcohol intoxicated trauma

-PI: Univ.
+Univ.
 Prof. Dr. phil. nat.
 Borna Relja

 Scientist